RIA VRF14 If this is a Shotgun... Owning it would be a Felony... So it's not a Shotgun :)

 Quick Summary

-The Rock Island Armory VRF14 is legally classified as an 'other' firearm, not a shotgun, due to its 14-inch barrel and lack of a stock.
-It features a unique BufferBolt system and requires swapping recoil springs for optimal cycling with different ammunition types.
+The Rock Island Armory VRF14 is legally classified as a 'firearm' due to its 14-inch barrel and lack of a stock, avoiding NFA regulations.
+It features a unique BufferBolt system requiring users to swap recoil springs for different ammunition types (light for birdshot, heavy for buckshot/slugs) to ensure reliable cycling.
+While functional with heavy loads, its sharp grip edges present an ergonomic challenge.

 Chapters